yangkb09/GraceShopper/README.md

 # Grace Shopper

-Brilliant Bananas Real Estate is creating a Grace Shopper website for our client realtor to show their in-demand properties.
+Our team here at Virtual Realty has created a website for our clients to shop in-demand properties.
 A potential new homeowner working with the realtor will be able to view all the properties currently listed, select a single property to view, and add that property to their portfolio (cart).

 ## Tools Used